raygj/terraform-content/enterprise/deploy-TFE-v5/README.md

 # TFE v5 Clustered Deployment on AWS using TFC

 The goal of this walkthrough is step through the process of deploying TFE v5 clustered architecture from a workspace running on TFC SaaS.
 Why?
-TFC offers security (Sentinel policy, secure variables) and collaboration (PMR, notifications) tooling to support this type of automated installation and it will be convenient to deploy a TFE instance at will on AWS from a workspace.
+TFC offers security (Sentinel policy, secure variables) and collaboration (PMR, notifications) tooling to support this type of automated installation and it will be convenient to deploy a TFE instance at will.

 **NOTE** when referring to published guides or docs, these will be labeled as "official" versus docs that were created by HashiCorp field SEs that may not be officially supported by HashiCorp Support.